-We also offer Regulatory Compliance & Documentation services to ensure that your smoked fish products adhere to all relevant safety standards, particularly in areas like moisture content, salt levels, and microbial safety.
-We also provide Audits & Training to maintain high standards across your production lines, ensuring that every batch of smoked fish meets your quality benchmarks.
+We also provide Regulatory Compliance & Documentation services so that your smoked fish products meet the appropriate regulatory requirements – especially in trimming moisture and salt loss, and microbial safety.
+We also offer Audits & Training to keep strict measures to your production lines, to guarantee you end product quality through Smoked Fish batches.

 What is Smoked Fish?